Kilcock: Economy and community

-The town has a Lidl store which opened in February 2013, and also a SuperValu store which opened in June 2016.
+The town has a Tesco Express store which opened in 2011, a Lidl store which opened in February 2013, and also a SuperValu store which opened in June 2016.
 Kilcock Business Association has in excess of 50 members.

 Kilcock Musical & Dramatic Society (KMDS) is an amateur musical society affiliated to the Association of Irish Musical Societies (AIMS), in existence since 1970.
 The society has produced a number of productions, both musical and non-musical since 1983.
 For example, the society presented the musical Oklahoma! in 2012.

 Sport

 GAA

 Kilcock GAA Club is situated in the townland of Branganstown and was founded on 1 May 1887.
 A clubhouse was opened in 2002, consisting of a bar, sports hall and changing rooms.
 The club has won the Kildare Senior Football Championship five times.
 The club caters to over 60 teams.

 Football

 As of 2022, there was one football club in the town, Kilcock Celtic.

 Canoeing and canoe polo

 Kilcock's proximity to the Royal Canal makes it a common spot for canoeing.
 Kilcock Canoe Polo Club (KCPC) was founded in 1998, and occupies a site in the harbour at Kilcock on the Royal Canal.
 The club hosts training sessions in canoe polo, and the European Canoe Polo Championship was held there in 2003.